kaspth/action_controller-stashed_redirects/README.md

 # config/routes.rb
 namespace :sudo do
-  resources :authentications
+  resources :exams
 end
 ```

-Users can now fill-in their password, which will hit `sudo/authentications#create` and redirect them back to the edit form on the
+Users can now fill-in their password, which will hit `sudo/exams#create` and redirect them back to the edit form on the
 credit cards flow if it's the correct password.

 ## Installation